prisma/prisma/README.md

 ### 4. Build an app

 Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript application.
 For example to implement REST, GraphQL or gRPC APIs.
+You can find reference examples for these use cases in the [`examples`](./examples) directory.

 ### 5. Evolve your database and Photon JS database client